The Case for Managed Security Services

 These cybersecurity additions specifically target the top concerns from threat intelligence sources to protect your network, servers, Office 365 and data repositories.
 According to the Verizon’s 2019 Data Breach Investigations Report (DBIR), outsiders were responsible for 73% of the cybersecurity attacks.
 That also means that insiders were also a threat so external protections should not be your only tools.

-The point is normal computer support has edges that you may not be aware of.
+The point is normal IT support options such as internal IT teams or outsourced/Managed IT Services has edges that you may not be aware of.
 Help desks can only respond to issues after the fact.
-Regardless of whether an internal IT department or simply a Managed Service Provider, security services and monitoring are vastly different than standard network services and network monitoring.
+Regardless of whether you have an internal IT department or simply use a Managed Service Provider, security services and monitoring are vastly different than standard IT support services and network monitoring.

 Please use our checklist below to help you understand the security tools included in our own standard managed services offering, versus what is available as an add-on managed security service.
 Discuss with your current team or provider and asked them to share with you what security functions you have and don’t have today.
 Most firms can’t afford everything, so it takes time to identify the most important ones for you, get them configured correctly and then check up on the quality of your protection.